Walking with Confucius: A Journey of Balance and Virtues

 compassion, truthfulness, generosity, forgiveness , integrity

-I ended this story by connecting it to the Grace and Courtesy material about virtues.
-I used selected cards from the Virtue Card material, which includes thoughtful questions designed to spark meaningful conversations.
+You can end this story by connecting it to the Grace and Courtesy material about virtues.
+I used selected cards from the Virtues material, which includes thoughtful questions designed to spark meaningful conversations.
 I keep these cards in a DIY envelope, similar to the ones we use for emotions.
 Each card features the name of a virtue along with its etymology, helping children understand the deeper meanings of virtues.
 Through open discussions, the children explore how we can apply virtues like kindness, respect, loyalty, and curiosity in our everyday lives, highlighting the importance of speaking the "language of virtues."

 There are many ways to close this story.
 One of the ways can be to invite the children to explore The Analects and learn more about the life of Confucius.